unified-ban/Docs/docs/mute.md

 > Unlike the ban, a limited user can remain in the group.

+There is an opened Issue ([#63](https://github.com/unified-ban/Terminal/issues/63)) with a request to provide a time frame as a command parameter.

 ## Permissions

 All administrators in your group and unified/ban operators can use this command.